CleanTalk/ruby-antispam/README.md

 request.js_on           = 1 # you should check for JavaScript by yourself
 request.submit_time     = 11 # you should calculate time for submitting form by youself
 request.sender_info     = {cms_lang: 'en_US'} # here put locale for your language

+# In case use js bot detector, add event_token from your form for check frontend data
+# request.event_token     = 'xxx' # fill it with ct_bot_detector_event_token hidden input from your form (auto generate)

 cleantalk = Cleantalk.new
 result = cleantalk.is_allowed_message(request) # for message checking